pacocoursey/paco/posts/ideas.md

 - [x] styled-system HOC for use with styled-jsx
 - [ ] spotlight-like password manager with good keybinds
 - [ ] Music gathering site, combines all other services to centralize a playlist (http://song.link/)
+- [ ] Writing app that turns off the screen

 ## Blog